domhabersack/domhabersack.com/_posts/2016-07-05-make-your-time-count.md

 title: Make your time count
 categories: ["Inspiration"]
 excerpt: When working in tech, we can do a great many things, some of which are absolutely not worth doing.
-hero_alt: An hourglass with it’s contents running through to the bottom half.
+heroAlt: An hourglass with it’s contents running through to the bottom half.
-hero_caption: Just because a product can be created does not mean it deserves to be.
+heroCaption: Just because a product can be created does not mean it deserves to be.
 ---
 Ever since I was very young, I knew that I wanted to “do something with computers”.
 The thought of telling machines what to do, and then being able to watch them do it, was always very intriguing to me.
 I spent a lot of my spare time picking up programming languages and playing around with software.
 That hobby later turned into a profession.